NicLande/DrawYourWeapon/PlayerGuide/PartOne/Ch2-CharacterCreation.md

 | 4 | 10 |
 | 5 | 15 |

-**Features:** After gaining your central Features from your Signature Ability you may spend Build on Features.
+**Features:** After gaining your central Features from your Signature Ability you may spend Build on additional Features.
 These allow your character to perform a variety of Actions and grant many passive benefits.
 Their Build costs are listed in their descriptions.
+Once you have selected a Feature you may add its name and tags to the Feature List section of your character sheet, and a full description to the Features Details section on the back of you character sheet.

 **Inventory:** The final step in creating a character is determining what items they carry on them.
 You may purchase Equipment in the same manner you purchased Features.
-The list of Equipment is located at the end of this book in Appendix B.
+The list of Equipment is located at the end of this book in Appendix B. Note the stats of the item in Inventory section of your character sheet when you acquire an item.
+Whenever you equip an item you may add it to the section numbered to correspond to the location it is equipped to.

 **Finish Up:** If you have any Build remaining at the end of the character creation process you may go back to earlier steps and spend it, or save it for later where it is converted into Experience to spend at a later time.